5 tips to successfully conduct assessment centres

 Recognise that students in that age group might be undergoing their first professional evaluation.
 Creating a supportive and inclusive environment is of a great importance to put them at ease.

 You can begin the day with a warm welcome and an introduction to the assessors.
-Encourage young people to ask questions and seek clarification as needed.
+Encourage students to ask questions and seek clarification as needed.
 Assessors should be friendly, ready to provide assistance and offer guidance when needed.
 Providing a nurturing atmosphere can significantly contribute to them performing at their best and showcasing their true potential.

 Here are some suggestions for fostering a supportive environment: